shaunlebron/how-we-made-a-game/textures.md

 Every image that we wish to put in our engine must have an associated metadata file so that the engine knows how to interpret it.
-If we have an image named "logo.png", the engine expects a file named "logo.png.json" that will describe how its type and any additional information required to parse it.
+If we have an image named "logo.png", the engine expects a file named "logo.png.json" that will describe its type and any additional information required to parse it.

 ## Bitmaps vs Vectors